ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/sharding/querying.markdown

   When a query that applies `where` is executed over a non-sharded database,
   the filtering applies to the **entire** database.

-    If want to find only the most successful products, we can easily run a query such as:
+    To find only the most successful products, we can easily run a query such as:
     {CODE-BLOCK:JSON}
 from index 'Products/Sales'
 where TotalSales >= 5000